andreasatle/agentic-framework/docs/README.md

 # Documentation Structure

-This directory contains **two distinct classes of documentation** with different purposes and guarantees.
+This repo contains **two distinct classes of documentation** with different purposes and guarantees.

 Understanding this split is essential to understanding the project.

 ---

-## 1. `contracts/` — Normative, Enforced Documentation
+## 1. `docs/` — Normative, Enforced Documentation

-The `contracts/` directory contains **authoritative documents** that define how the system is allowed to behave.
+The `docs/` directory contains **authoritative documents** that define how the system is allowed to behave.

 These documents are: